CatalysmsServerManager/docs/docs/en/CSMM/self-host/daemonizing.md

 # Daemonizing

 You'll most likely want to set CSMM to be managed as a service.
-There are many ways to do this but here I will explain how to do it with [pm2](https://pm2.keymetrics.io/).
+There are many ways to do this but here we will explain how to do it with [pm2](https://pm2.keymetrics.io/).

 pm2 can monitor a service for failures and automatically restart it, watch for memory usage, logging, ...